FazleRabbiRana/gymgem-fitness-react-app/README.md

 ### `purpose`

-This site can be used for any kind of education or learning purposes.
+This site can be used for any kind of educational or teaching purposes.
-This demo is about fitness training institute (Gym).
+This demo is about fitness and sports training.

 ### `data`